iTwin/itwinjs-core/docs/learning/geometry/ClipPlaneAndLargerClipStructures.md

   ![>](./figs/ClipStructures/DisplayClipping.png)

-  The display subsystem uses clipping that is a somewhat restricted tree of boolean operations:
+  The display subsystem uses clipping that is a limit tree of boolean operations:

   * The overall clipper (root of boolean tree) is a `ClipVector` instance.
   * The root `ClipVector` is an array of `ClipPrimitive`.
     * The boolean in the root `ClipVector` is an _intersection_ among the `ClipPrimitives` in the array
-  * Each `ClipPrimitive` is (just) one `UnionOfConvexClipPlaneSets`.
+  * Each `ClipPrimitive` has (just) one `UnionOfConvexCipPlaneSets`.
+A `ClipVector` requests the `UnionOfCovexClipPlaneSets` from the `ClipPrimitive`.
     * The clipping abilities of each `ClipPrimitive` are thus no more complex than its `UnionOfComplexClipPlaneSets`.
-      * Some `ClipPrimitives` are "nothing but"
+      * Some `ClipPrimitives` are "nothing but" carriers for their `UnionOfComplexClipPlaneSets`
-    * However, a `ClipPrimitive` is t
+      * A `ClipShape` carries a defining polygon to be swept and optionally capped by front and back planes.

 (As noted in a previous paragraph, the ConvexClipPlaneSets cannot be directly "drawn".
 The displayed shapes are the result of using the clipper to clip a larger polygon.)

-## Interfaces for clip methods
+## `Clipper` interfaces for clip requests

-Interfaces `Clipper` and `PolygonClipper` define methods for clip operations.
+The `Clipper` interface defines methods for clip operations.
 Note that these are fairly low-level.
 The are expected to be called by intermediate API methods that fit their detail operations into larger scale API.

+The _point_, _line_, and _arc_ methods are required.

+The _polygon_ method is optional.

 | Interface | method | Remarks |
 |---|---|---|